Table of Contents

 What is AWS Lambda used for?

-There are quite a lot of different use cases where AWS Lambda is the best fit for the prescribed workload.
+There are many different use cases where AWS Lambda is the best fit for the prescribed workload.
 A few of them are listed below:

 Scalable APIs